chriskpeterson/vuepress2/docs/synergy.md

 Uploading a firmware bundle before creating a logical enclosure is recommended.
 However, you can choose to add a firmware bundle later, in step "4b.
 Add a firmware bundle to the appliance firmware repository".
 :::

-An enclosure group is a logical resource that defines the configuration for a single enclose or set of enclosures.
+An enclosure group is a logical resource that defines the configuration for a single enclosure or set of enclosures.
 When configured, these enclosures become a single logical enclosure.
 The network connectivity for an enclosure group is defined by the associated logical interconnect groups.

 An enclosure group can contain up to five enclosures.